Bilaterian/Love2D-Game-of-Life/README.md

  - possible improvements: change brush size? -> done
  - custom filenames, if empty saved as default ->done
  - window opens up for filename and saved notification window -> done
- - better indicators when something is pressed
+ - better indicators when something is pressed -> done
  - custom cursors?
  - sound effects would be cool
  - current font sucks, change it so it looks cool
  - need better design overall
- - refactor so that lua files that just need colors don't need a reference to brushBotons
+ - refactor so that lua files that just need colors don't need a reference to brushButtons
+ - consider creating an abstract class since there are plenty of duplicate functions between buttons